impostorsguides/impostorsguides.github.io/rbenv/part-1/1-e-content.md

 So one `#` will cause `./` to be removed, while two `##` will cause `./foo/foo/` to be removed.

-That's pretty much all there is to cover for this line of code.
 Before moving on, I Google around a bit and find [this link](https://web.archive.org/web/20220816200045/https://www.gnu.org/software/bash/manual/html_node/Shell-Parameter-Expansion.html){:target="_blank" rel="noopener"}, which looks like good documentation for me to bookmark and refer back to later, if I need to.

-<div style="margin: 2em; border-bottom: 1px solid grey"></div>
+## `if`-blocks

 Next line of code.

-## `if`-blocks

 ```
 if [ "$program" = "ruby" ]; then